NOTE: Analysis is mixed in with the relation of

 Why is Rodney being whacked by the upper world in the first place?

 Did the dream take the opportunity of a cut Rodney already had to deliver a sign to the Mitchum brothers?
-Or, instead, did Rodney receive the cut for the purpose of being availed a sign, in which case Candie's hand was not only her own--her flesh but within was working cosmic design.
+Or, instead, did Rodney receive the cut for the purpose of being availed a sign, in which case Candie's hand was not only her own but within was motivated by cosmic design.

 The "accidental" burning of the Mitchum's hotel, though ruled in the physical world not to be an arson, seems, in Lynch/Frost world, to be part of the design, one that began to come to a head when Cooper-Dougie took Dougie's place.
 If we look back to Cooper-Dougie's first vision of Gerard, in Dougie's living room, and remember that Gerard pleads with him, "Don't die!", and that it is after this Cooper-Dougie draws the connecting designs on the paperwork, we can see it all leading directly up to this moment when Cooper-Dougie is being driven to his death if all the parts don't fall perfectly in place and make for a different path.

 Where this occurs may also be important.
 Cooper had been let go from the FBI and was considering purchasing property and staying in Twin Peaks.
 Realtor, Irene Littlehorse, showed him some acreage with a white house known as Dead Dog Fram.
 She'd told him, "Of all the people in the world, the best and the worst are drawn to Dead Dog, and must turn away.
 Only those with the purest of heart can feel its pain. and somwhere in between, the rest of us struggle."
-At the house, Cooper found it had been using for preparing cocaine, and had set up the sting operation which resulted in Jean Renault taking the hostages who were exchanged for Cooper.
-When Renault is killed, most seem to feel little enough about it, except for Hawk, who has some extra importe in his voice when he checks Renault and announces to the others he is dead.
+At the house, Cooper found it had been used for preparing cocaine, and had set up the sting operation which resulted in Jean Renault taking the hostages who were exchanged for Cooper.
+When Renault is killed, most seem to feel little enough about it, except for Hawk, who has some extra gravity in his voice when he checks Renault and announces to the others he is dead.
 There is, in his announcement, a sense of his reminding the others that any death is tragic.
 As Irene had said, "Only those with the purest of heart can feel its pain."
+Though Renault was a bad guy, his death has meaning and is not to be taken lightly.

 The last episode in which we see the cut (received at Dead Dog Farm) on Cooper's cheek, in the 2nd series, is in episode 17, "Wounds and Scars".
 This is the episode in which Audrey falls out of love with Cooper and in love with another.
 It is also the episode in which Annie appears, and Cooper appears to fall in love with her at first sight.
 He sees, as she serves him coffee at the diner, that she has a scar on her wrist, give-away of her having attempted to commit suicide.

 Rodney is given the cut just before he sees Cooper-Dougie on the newscast and has a laugh over Dougie Jones not being a fake name.
 He's real.
 He has the cut when he is told that Dougie Jones has a vendetta against the Mitchum brothers, that he is their enemy, and they determine to kill him.
-Then the cut disappears on the drive to kill Cooper-Dougie and is part of a sign that he shouldn't be killed.
+Then the cut disappears on the drive to kill Cooper-Dougie and is part of a sign that would communicate to them Cooper-Dougie shouldn't be killed.
 A dramatic shift occurs and not only is Cooper-Dougie no longer their enemy but they love him.

 The argument that Jean Renault made, that Cooper brought the nightmare to Twin Peaks, has no weight if one isn't looking at from Jean's viewpoint.
 Deaths were already happening.
 Laura had been killed.
 Death is what brought Cooper to Twin Peaks.
 What is more important is that Jean says Cooper changed the dream to a nightmare.